asrayg/SQLMiniDB/README.md

 # SQLMiniDB

 SQLMiniDB is a lightweight SQL database engine implemented in C++.
 It supports basic SQL commands such as SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, DROP TABLE, ALTER TABLE, and TRUNCATE TABLE.
-This project serves as an educational tool to understand the inner workings of a database engine.
+I made this project as an educational tool to understand the inner workings of a database engine.

 ## Features